Information Technology FAQs

 Print Multiple Pages to a Single Sheet

 Virtually all applications allow you to print more than one page to a single sheet.
-Doing so allows a document that might normally require 20 sheets to be printed on 5 sheets with 4 pages per sheet.
+Doing so allows a document that might normally require 20 sheets to be printed on five sheets with four pages per sheet.
 This is an excellent option if you happen to be printing out lots of notes for class.

 Print Only What You Need